jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-more-hugo-improvements/index.md

 1. Adding table of contents
 1. Adding support for title emojis

 So far since this website has launched we haven't upgraded either the Hugo version used to build our website, alongside the theme being used.
 Hugo is a very active project with new features and bug fixes being added all the time.
 By not upgrading Hugo, we are missing out on enhancements that we can make to the site.

 As for upgrading the theme, improvements in the styling or even making use of said new features in Hugo can be added as part of the theme.
-Remember when you execute a `hugo` command which turns the website from markdown to rendered HTML files, that the theme chosen will be used to render those files.
+Remember that when you execute a `hugo` command, turning the website from markdown to rendered HTML files, that the theme chosen will be used to render those files.

 ## Upgrading Hugo

-This varies depending on what OS you are running on, but it is pretty much identical as the steps taken to install Hugo in the first place.
+This varies depending on what OS you are running on, but it is pretty much identical as the steps taken to install Hugo in the [first place](/blog/who-goes-blogging-1-getting-started/#blog-bootstrapping).
 Even the [documentation for upgrading](https://gohugo.io/getting-started/installing/#upgrade-hugo) is a one-liner:

-> Upgrading Hugo is as easy as downloading and replacing the executable you’ve placed in your `PATH` or run `brew upgrade hugo` if using Homebrew.
+> Upgrading Hugo is as easy as downloading and replacing the executable you’ve placed in your `PATH`, or running `brew upgrade hugo` if using Homebrew on macOS.

 A quick execute of `hugo version` tells us what we're currently running.
 We can then have a look at the [Hugo release page](https://github.com/gohugoio/hugo/releases/) to find the latest one - which at the time of writing is [0.68.3](https://github.com/gohugoio/hugo/releases/tag/v0.68.3).